sammacbeth/sammacbeth.github.io/about.md

 title: About Me
 ---

 I'm a software developer and PhD graduate based in Munich, Germany.
-I am currently working at [Cliqz](https://cliqz.com/en/aboutus), developing innovative, user-empowering, and privacy-preserving software in the browser.
-Specifically, this is Cliqz' and Ghostery's [anti-tracking](https://cliqz.com/en/whycliqz/anti-tracking) system, which prevents [online tracking](https://cliqz.com/en/magazine/how-we-at-cliqz-protect-users-from-web-tracking) of our users.
+I am currently working in the privacy team at [DuckDuckGo](https://duckduckgo.com/).
+I previously worked at
+[Cliqz](https://cliqz.com/en/aboutus), developing innovative, user-empowering, and privacy-preserving software in the browser.
+Specifically, Cliqz' and Ghostery's [anti-tracking](https://cliqz.com/en/whycliqz/anti-tracking) system, which prevents [online tracking](https://cliqz.com/en/magazine/how-we-at-cliqz-protect-users-from-web-tracking) of our users.
 I also participate in the [W3C Privacy Community Group](https://privacycg.github.io/charter.html), an attempt to standardise tracking protection approaches across browsers.